 We are facing hugely complex challenges – from climate change to world poverty, our problems are part of an inter-related web of social and natural systems.
-Human Ecology provides an approach to address these complex challenges, a way to understand them holistically and to start to manage them more effectively.
+Human ecology promises an approach to these complex challenges, a way to understand these problems holistically and to start to manage them more effectively.

-Prologue: Six Impossible Things Before Breakfast Part 1: The Challenge 1.
+Introduction: Six Impossible Things Before Breakfast Part 1: The Challenge 1.
 Human Ecology: An Evolving Discipline 2 .
-Water Conflicts in the Snowy Mountains Part 2: Thinking Together 3.
-Thinking Together 5.
-System Dynamics I - Stocks and Flows 5.
-System Dynamics II - Feedback 6.
-Systems and Sustainability 7.
-Towards a Shared Theoretical Framework Part 3: Living in the Anthropocene 8.
-Paradigms: Ideas that Change the World 9.
-Living Well in the Anthropocene 10.
-Consumers and Global Food Systems 11.
+Water Conflicts in the Snowy Mountains 3.
+Having New Eyes Part 2: Thinking Together 4.
+Stocks and Flows 5.
+Feedback 6.
+Towards a Shared Theoretical Framework Part 3: Living in the Anthropocene 7.
+Paradigms: Ideas that Change the World 8.
+Global Food 9.
+Planetary Boundaries 10.
 Stewards of a Full Earth